Text Box: 14000 W. 215th St., Bucyrus, KS 66013-9519

 Depression, hunching up, loss of appetite and weight, distended sour-smelling crop, bluish comb, greenish, watery or pasty bad-smelling diarrhea, dehydration, sunken eyes, shriveled shanks, cold-feeling body

 Infected birds may respond to a molasses flush (3.2 oz. per gallon of water for no more than 8 hours) or being treated with 1/2 tsp. copper sulfate per gallon of water (use non-metal containers).
-Add BMD to drinking water.
+Add BMD or Florfenical to the drinking water.

 Canker (Trichomoniasis)